HuaiChen-1994/LDLearning/README.md

 <img src="./figures/similarity.jpg" width="400">
 Based on these two facts, we systematacially propose a local discriminative representation framework, which can measure pixel-wise, region-wise and patch-wise similarity for medical images.
 There are mainly three highlights:

-1. Based on the priori knowledge that medical images of human share similar anatomical structures, we propose a unsupervised deep learning framework to learn discriminative features and cluster similar regions.
-In this framework, two branch, including an embedding branch to embed each pixel and a clustering branch to cluster similar regions.
+1. Based on the prior knowledge that medical images of human share similar anatomical structures, we propose an unsupervised deep learning framework to learn discriminative features and cluster similar regions.
+In this framework, two branches, including an embedding branch to embed each pixel and a clustering branch to cluster similar regions.
 In the embedding space, pixels of similar structures should be closely distributed.
-The learnt representation can be a good initialization for corresponding down-streams.
+And the learnt representation can be a good initialization for corresponding down-streams.
 <img src="./figures/ld.jpg" width="400">
 2. Similar shape priors are shared among different medical images, and it is easy for specialists to identify target anatomical structures based on this prior knowledge.
-Based on this fact, we add priors to guide cluster branch to cluster specific regions.
+Based on this fact, we add priors to guide cluster branch to cluster specific structures.
 And we successfully utilize the shape prior of OCTA or OCTA to guide the segmentation of color fundus vessel.
 <img src="./figures/shape-guided.jpg" width="400">
 3. The ability of patch-wise discrimination inspires us to implement the learnt representation to one-shot localization.
 To realize this, we introduce center-sensitive ability into the framework to make the detected target center more accurate.
 <img src="./figures/one-shot.jpg" width="400">